jigarius/drall/README.md

 number of workers with the `--drall-workers=n` option, where `n` is the number of processes you want to run in parallel.

-Please keep in mind that running a high number of workers can create problems!
-The maximum number of workers allowed is set to `10` at the moment.
+Please keep in mind that the performance of the workers depends on your resources available on the computer executing the command.
+If you have low memory, and you run Drall with 4 workers, performance might suffer.
+Also, some operations need to be executed sequentially to avoid competition and conflict between the Drall workers.

 ### Example: Parallel execution